digitaljohn/JSylum/README.md

 $ git clone git@github.com:digitaljohn/JSylum.git JSylum
 ```

-Copy the current minified library from `dist/jsylum.mvc.js`.
+Copy the current minified library from `dist/jsylum.mvc.js` to your project.

 ## Building with ANT